 You post a news story about migrants or minorities and it goes viral.
 Great, you now have a story that could be seen by millions.
 But you will also have thousands of comments to deal with.
 Those comments could flood your page at a rate of 100s per hour.

-But why can this be a problem?
+But why can this be a concern?
 Comments are an essential ingredient to a published piece.
 They can easily shift the original message of the text and make the reader misinterpret the primary meaning.
-Large amounts of comments can change the narrative using expletives and hate speech.
-And let’s not forget that, you, as a publisher, are responsible for each comment and its content.
+Large amounts of negative comments can change the narrative using expletives and hate speech.
+And let’s not forget that, you, as a publisher, are responsible for each comment and its content that could cause online harm.

-Most oftenly comments are used to predefine the narrative.
-Human moderators simply cannot read and verify every single comment real-time.
+Most often, comments are used to predefine the narrative.
+Human moderators hardly can read and verify every single comment real-time.
 This is a vulnerability that is exploited by interested parties.

-It’s not feasible to check them manually.
+Comparing online hating based solely on personal beliefs is not feasible, as it is not feasible to check comments manually.
 And even if you could do that, how would you prevent hateful comments from being posted in the first place?
 If you’re doing it manually, it means you’ll need to hire numerous people to work around the clock manually checking the comments.

 It’s expensive, it’s time-consuming, and it’s impractical.

 The result is that your viral news story becomes riddled with hateful comments.
-Not only will these offend your readers, but they could also harm the reputation of your brand.
+Not only will these offend your readers, but online haters could also induce negative attitudes toward and harm the reputation of your brand.

-After all, who wants to devote themselves to a community that is constantly flooded with hateful comments?
+After all, who wants to devote themselves to a community constantly flooded with hateful comments or online trolling?
 Who wants to spend time on a website that fills with negativity every time a new story is published?

-We’re not just talking about comments that can be perceived to be mildly inappropriate.
-They certainly exist, but “hate speech” typically refers to vile and obscene messages filled with hate and vitriol.
-No one wants to be greeted with that when they’re trying to catch up with the day’s news.
+We are not just talking about comments that can be perceived to be mildly inappropriate.
+They certainly exist, but “hate speech” typically refers to vile and obscene messages filled with online hate speech and vitriol.
+No one wants to witness online hating when they’re trying to catch up with the day’s news.

 As every SEO and branding expert can attest, comment sections are essential for promoting a brand’s organic reach, building a strong community, and ensuring that engagement stays high.
-So, the solution isn’t to simply remove the comments section.
+So, despite online hating thrives, the solution isn’t to simply remove the comments section.

 There are automated solutions built into existing forums and comment sections.
 However, these are designed to detect certain words and phrases.
 They are effective if you want to keep obscenities out of your community, but they don’t work for hate speech.